im6/template-react-web/README.md

 ```
 Make a production build with minification.
 ```
-npm run watch
+npm start
 ```
-Watch the source change and reload when debugging with the server side(express.js here)
+Watch the source change and reload when debugging with the server side(using express.js here)

 ```
 npm run lint